-- Increased tension in pelvic floor muscles causing pain
+- Increased tension in pelvic floor muscles, causing pain.

-- Vaginal pain with intercourse, tampon use or annual Ob/Gyn check-ups
+- Vaginal pain with intercourse, tampon use or annual Ob/Gyn checkups.

-Many men have problems with:
+Many men and people assigned male at birth (AMAB) have problems with:

-- Chronic genital or groin pain
+- Chronic genital or groin pain.

-- Frequent urination
+- Frequent urination.

-- Burning with urination (diagnosed as chronic prostatitis)
+- Burning with urination (diagnosed as chronic prostatitis).

 What does pelvic pain and incontinence rehabilitation involve?

-- Flexibility and strength assessment
+- Flexibility and strength assessment and treatment.

-- Pelvic floor muscle surface EMG (or biofeedback)
+- Pelvic floor muscle surface EMG (or biofeedback).

-- Pelvic area internal and external muscle assessment and treatment
+- Pelvic area internal and external muscle assessment and treatment.

-- Postural exercises
+- Postural exercises.

-- Myofascial release
+- Myofascial release.

-- Relaxation techniques and diaphragmatic breathing
+- Relaxation techniques and diaphragmatic breathing.

-- Development of an individualized home exercise program
+- Development of an individualized home exercise program.